AiJared/DSA_in_python/README.md

 - Update the previous pointer of the next node to point to the previous node of the node to be deleted.
 - Optionally, free the memory allocated to the deleted node.

-Check out its implementation in the file doubly_linked_list.py
+Check out its pseudocode in the file doubly_linked_list.txt and its implementation in the file doubly_linked_list.py

 <b>iii.
 Delete at the end</b>